Skip to content

 - NODE-HOSTNAME

-NODE-HOSTNAME must be replaced with actual full hostname (e.g., pelle-worker.cloud.ut.ee) Apply the pv-postgre.yaml template using kubectl.
+NODE-HOSTNAME must be replaced with actual full hostname (e.g., pelle-worker-a.cloud.ut.ee) Apply the pv-minio.yaml template using kubectl.

-Also, create a folder for a new volume at /mnt/data/postgresql-0-pv in your first/main machine.
+Also, create a folder for the new volume at /mnt/data/minio-pv-0 on the same node.

 Verify